apache/pekko-http-quickstart-scala.g8/docs/src/main/paradox/running-the-application.md

 To test this functionality, follow these steps.
 If you need reminders on starting the app or sending requests, refer to the @ref:[instructions](index.md#exercising-the-example) in the beginning.

-`1.` If the Akka HTTP server is still running, stop and restart it.
+`1.` If the Pekko HTTP server is still running, stop and restart it.
 `2.` With no users registered, use your tool of choice to:
 `3.` Retrieve a list of users.
 Hint: use the `GET` method and append `/users` to the URL.